Updated February 2026

 Zoning ordinances: Our friends at PennFuture have created a series of videos showing considerations communities should keep in mind when a potential data center comes to town.
 They have also created a model zoning ordinance with suggested provisions addressing water consumption, power consumption, noise, and aesthetic concerns.

 Principles for reform: In Virginia, which is home to the world’s highest concentration of data centers, the Piedmont Environmental Council and the Virginia Data Center Reform Coalition have drawn on their first hand experience to create four principles of data center reform.
-The principles include enhanced transparency for issues like energy use, water consumption and emissions from data centers, state oversight to evaluate the regional impacts of data centers, protections for families and businesses, to assess risks and costs associated with data centers and ensure that residents are shouldering those expenses, and incentives for efficiency.
+The principles includeenhanced transparency for issues like energy use, water consumption and emissions from data centers, state oversight to evaluate the regional impacts of data centers, protections for families and businesses, to assess risks and costs associated with data centers and ensure that residents are not shouldering those expenses, andincentives for efficiency.
 Data centers can use as much power as a small city; higher standards to use clean energy, energy efficiency, and practices like co-location should be encouraged to reduce the power load.

 Mitigating Pressure on Energy Prices – Recommendations.
 A guide from the Natural Resources Defense Council (NRDC) includes policy recommendations to help mitigate the impacts that data center growth will have on our nation’s electrical grid; as well as on consumer’s electric bills.
 Common sense policies can help incentivize data centers to adhere to best practices and help our government to assess, plan, and build smarter energy systems with expanded and upgraded transmission infrastructure, battery storage, and renewables.

 However, many of these tax incentives do not include meaningful development standards, and some deliberately exclude communities from having a say in local development.
 One of the more troubling examples of data center policies comes from West Virginia.
 In May 2024, the Governor of WV signed HB 2014 into law; this bill removes local government control over issues like property taxes, zoning ordinances and more.
 This takes away an important source of local revenue, even as data centers increase the needs for public services that local governments provide.
 The goal of the bill is to make West Virginia the most welcoming state in the US for data centers, but it has instead left communities without oversight or input into new projects and at the mercy of bad actors.
+Each state faces its own unique landscape of challenges, requiring advocates and policymakers to prioritize different factors in their legislative approaches to regulating these facilities.
+The Sierra Club has created a Data Centers State Policies guide for 2026, that includes example state legislation around key issues such as transparency, electricity rates, and more.
+In 2025, Climate-Xchange tracked over 140 state legislature bills that addressed data centers.
+While new legislation is necessary to address the many new complications that data centers bring, the scale presents a challenge to communities and lawmakers alike.

 We must move towards basic development standards designed to ensure projects truly benefit local workers and residents.
 New policies could help ensure that data centers pay fair electricity rates and taxes; build additive, new, local clean energy and transmission to be shared with communities; use sustainable water technologies; innovate in waste-heat practices, treat workers fairly, and contribute to the local tax base and deliver community-defined benefits.